hyperledger/fabric/docs/source/chaincode4ade.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you haven't been doing programming in Go, you may want to make sure that you have :ref:`Go` installed and your system properly configured.
+We assume you are using a version that supports modules.

-Now, you will want to create a directory for your chaincode application as a child directory of ``$GOPATH/src/``.
+Now, you will want to create a directory for your chaincode application.

 To keep things simple, let's use the following command:

 .. code:: bash

-  mkdir -p $GOPATH/src/sacc && cd $GOPATH/src/sacc
+  mkdir sacc && cd sacc

-Now, let's create the source file that we'll fill in with code:
+Now, let's create the module and the source file that we'll fill in with code:

 .. code:: bash

+  go mod init sacc
   touch sacc.go

 Housekeeping